Edit in profile section

 Kate Smith

-Granddaughter Sarah is now 16 years old and taller than her Gramma!
-She is in 11th grade at UNI (University Laboratory High School) in Urbana IL; she is in the Drama Club and Dungeons and Dragons Club and earned her black belt in Tae Kwon Do.
-Drew and I will be walking on Saturday, May 30th at the Town Hall, Glastonbury, at 10:00 a.m. to support research for her cystic fibrosis disease.
-We are happy to report that Sarah has reacted well to the newest drug Trikafta, and continues to gain weight.
+Granddaughter Sarah is now 16 years old!
+She is in 11th grade at UNI (University Laboratory High School) in Urbana IL.
+She is in the Drama Club, went to her first Prom and earned her second degree black belt in Tae Kwon Do.
+Drew and I will be walking on Saturday, May 30th at the Town Hall, Glastonbury(2155 Main Street.), at 10:00 a.m. to support research for her cystic fibrosis disease.
+We are happy to share that Sarah will bewailing with us this year as she and her mom are looking at local colleges.

 If you cannot walk with us we hope you will support us by donating to Team Strolling for Sarah.
 Please help support Cystic Fibrosis research.
 Make your check payable to: